 In 1983 the United States Supreme Court ruled in Bearden v.
 Georgia that courts cannot incarcerate a person for failure to pay court debts unless the failure to pay was "willful."
 Nevertheless, only 15 states require courts to conduct a hearing and find that the person's failure to pay was willful before ordering incarceration or the imposition of other sanctions, including the suspension of a driver's license.
-Arkansas does not require the state to prove that a person's failure to pay was willful before a judge orders incarceration.^{vii}
+Texas requires such a finding.^{vii}

-Recommendation: Arkansas should abolish incarceration as a sanction for failure to pay.
-Short of that, the state should require courts to conduct a hearing and find that a person's failure to pay was willful before ordering incarceration or imposing other sanctions.
+Recommendation: Texas should abolish incarceration as a sanction for failure to pay and should require courts to find that failure to pay was willful before imposing any other sanctions.